Patient to the chiropractor: “Treat me so I don’t hurt.”

 Researchers document that the gluteus maximus cross-sectional

-area is reduced in low back pain sufferers, particularly
+area is reduced in low back pain sufferers, especially

 in women.
 (3) For Burlington and Hamilton chiropractic back pain patients experiencing unrelenting lumbopelvic pain and test